Should those who are pregnant or breastfeeding get a COVID-19 vaccine?

 Answered by maternal-fetal medicine expert Teresa Berg, MD

-This is a personal decision that depends on a lot of things.
-I encourage pregnant or breastfeeding women to discuss the benefits and risks of receiving a COVID-19 vaccination with their doctors.
+I encourage everyone who is pregnant or breastfeeding to discuss receiving a COVID-19 vaccination with their doctors.

-No matter what you decide, it's important to continue to follow COVID-19 prevention steps like wearing a mask, washing your hands frequently and staying 6 feet or more away from others.
+Regardless of your vaccination status, if you are pregnant, it's extra important to continue to follow COVID-19 prevention steps like wearing a mask, washing your hands frequently and staying 6 feet or more away from others.